George Selwyn (Bishop of New Zealand): Bishop in New Zealand

 Consecrated at Lambeth on 17 October 1841, Bishop Selwyn embarked for his new missionary diocese on 26 December.
 He appointed William Charles Cotton as his chaplain.
-The 23 member missionary party set sail from Plymouth late in December 1841 on board the barque Tomatin.
+The 23-member missionary party set sail from Plymouth late in December 1841 on board the barque Tomatin.
 In addition to their luggage, the missionaries brought various animals and four hives of bees.
-On the outbound voyage, Selwyn studied the Māori language with the help of a Māori boy returning from England, and was able to preach in that language immediately on his arrival.
+On the outbound voyage, Selwyn studied the Māori language with the help of a Māori boy returning from England and was able to preach in that language immediately on his arrival.
 He also acquired enough seamanship to enable him to be his own sailing master among the dangerous waters of the Pacific.
 In April 1842 the Tomatin arrived in Sydney.

 The boat hit a rock on landing and, rather than wait for its repair, some of the party, including Selwyn and Cotton, set sail for New Zealand on the brig Bristolian on 19 May.
 They arrived in Auckland on 30 May.
 After spending some time as guests of Captain William Hobson, the first Governor of New Zealand, Selwyn and Cotton set sail on 6 June on the schooner Wave to visit the mission stations on the Hauraki Gulf, then north to the Bay of Islands. where he arrived on 20 June.
 Among the party was a clerk, William Bambridge, who was also an accomplished artist and was later to become photographer to Queen Victoria.

 In June 1842, Selwyn set up residence at Te Waimate mission, some 15 mi inland from Paihia where the Church Missionary Society (CMS) had established a settlement 11 years earlier.

 Some buildings at Waimate were converted for use by the College of St John the Evangelist, to teach theology to candidates for ordination.
 On 5 July 1842 Selwyn set out on a six-month tour of his diocese leaving the Mission Station in the care of Sarah, his wife, and Cotton.
-In November, Selwyn travelled on the brig Victoria down the west coast of the North Island to visit Octavius Hadfield at the Otaki mission and the mission at Whanganui; then up the east coast to visit William Williams.
+In November, Selwyn travelled on the brig Victoria down the west coast of the North Island to visit Octavius Hadfield at the Ōtaki mission and the mission at Whanganui; then up the east coast to visit William Williams.
 By October 1843, more missionaries had arrived at Waimate, and Selwyn, accompanied by Cotton, embarked on his second tour, this time to mission stations and native settlements in the southern part of North Island.
 Their journey was made partly by canoe but mainly by walking, often for large distances over difficult and dangerous terrain.
 Part way through the tour Selwyn decided to split the party into two sections with one section led by himself and the other by Cotton.
 After being away for nearly three months, Cotton arrived back at Waimate early in 1844 and Selwyn returned a few weeks later.